westgardN/GitPageProject/README.md

-## Welcome to Nicole Westgard's Projects Homepage
+## Welcome to my Projects Homepage